jeremyboggs/daycarereports/README.md

 - centers.csv: A listing of centers return by the search;
 - errors.csv: A listing of any URLs that failed to respond;
-- inspections: Details for specific inspections where a facility failed to comply with specific regulations;
+- inspections.csv: Details for specific inspections where a facility failed to comply with specific regulations;
+- inspections_dedupe.csv: Deduplication of inspections.csv.
 - scrape.py: Python script to perform web scraping.
+- dedupe.py: Python script to perform deduplication in CSV file.